2018 Horizon Air Bombardier Q400 incident

-On August 10, 2018, a Horizon Air De Havilland Canada Dash 8-400 was stolen from Seattle–Tacoma International Airport (Sea–Tac) by 28-year-old Richard "Beebo" Russell, a Horizon Air ground service agent with no piloting experience.
+On August 10, 2018, a Bombardier Q400 operated by Horizon Air was stolen from Seattle–Tacoma International Airport (Sea–Tac) by 28-year-old Richard Russell, a Horizon Air ground service agent with no piloting experience.
 After Russell performed an unauthorized takeoff, two McDonnell Douglas F-15 Eagle fighters were scrambled to intercept the aircraft.
-Sea–Tac air traffic control made radio contact with Russell, the sole occupant, who described himself as a “broken guy, got a few screws loose, I guess."
-About 1 hour and 15 minutes after takeoff, Russell successfully executed a barrel roll before purposely crashing the aircraft on the sparsely populated Ketron Island in Puget Sound with the intent to die by suicide.
-There were no human injuries or fatalities in the surrounding area, except for Russell, who was the sole fatality.
+Sea–Tac air traffic control made radio contact with Russell, the sole occupant, who described himself as a "broken guy ... got a few screws loose, I guess."
+About 1 hour and 15 minutes after takeoff, Russell successfully executed a loop before purposely crashing the aircraft on the sparsely populated Ketron Island in Puget Sound with the intent to die by suicide.
+There were no collateral human injuries; Russell was the sole fatality.

 Aircraft

 The aircraft was a De Havilland Dash 8-400, owned by Horizon Air (and operating for Alaska Airlines) MSN 4410, registered as N449QX, and built by Bombardier Aviation in 2012.
 It was equipped with two Pratt & Whitney PW150A engines.
 It landed at Seattle–Tacoma International Airport at 13:35 local time the afternoon of the incident, after an in-service flight from Victoria, British Columbia.
 It was not scheduled to fly again that day.